The Gambling Act 2005 - a brief guide

 These are underpinned by:

-• Creating a new regime, which has at its heart firm but fair regulation allowing people to enjoy gambling responsibly, encourages an important industry to thrive by behaving responsibly, and protects the vulnerable.
-A robust regime is good for players, providers and investors.
+• creating a regime, which has at its heart is firm but fair regulation allowing people to enjoy gambling responsibly, encourage an important industry to thrive by behaving responsibly, and protecting the vulnerable.
+A robust regime that is good for players, providers and investors

 The Act covers two main activities: